-Google just launched its new Pixel 2 flagship phone, which boasts premium specs at a rather steep asking price.
-If that sounds familiar, it’s because Samsung’s Galaxy S8 does much the same.
+Google has just released its new Pixel 2 flagship phone, which boasts premium specs and a solid camera for a rather steep asking price.
+If that sounds familiar, it’s because Samsung’s Galaxy S8 does much the same - although the S8 has at least dropped in price since its launch earlier in 2017.

 However, while the Pixel 2 is a no-frills smartphone with a clean, vanilla version of Android Oreo on-board, the Galaxy S8 completely tweaks Google’s mobile OS to add a bunch of extra features.
 They also sport quite different designs and camera tech, so you’re going to get a very different experience depending on which phone you pick.

 That’s why we’ve compared these two flagship devices side-by-side, so you can see which one is best for you.
-Check out the full video below.
+Check out our full Pixel 2 review and Galaxy S8 review for all you need to know about these handsets.

-With the Galaxy S8 you get a much bigger display as well, despite these two phones being a similar size.
-The Pixel’s 5-inch AMOLED screen produces punchy colours and enjoys strong contrast just like Samsung’s 5.8-inch panel, although the Galaxy S8 is sharper (Quad HD vs Full HD).
-You also get support for HDR video with the Galaxy.
+With the Galaxy S8 you get a much bigger display, despite these two phones being a similar size.
+The Pixel’s 5-inch AMOLED screen produces quite realistic-looking images and enjoys strong contrast just like Samsung’s 5.8-inch panel.
+However, the Galaxy S8 serves up sharper visuals as it's a Quad HD panel, versus the Full HD Pixel screen.
+Samsung's handset offers more vibrant visuals too, while media streaming services such as Netflix support HDR playback on the Galaxy S8.

 Although both mobiles run Android OS, Samsung has chosen to refresh the software with its own overlay.
 This changes the look and feel of everything from your desktops to the icons and fonts used in menus.
 You also get quite a lot of bonus functionality, from a gamers mode to health tracking and plenty of gesture support.